Camp prices vary depending on age group, major selected, and whether the stay is overnight. Follow this link to find specific pricing information.

-Begin the campership request form by clicking "Apply Online" or "Download to Print" above
+Begin the campership request form by clicking "Apply Online" or "Download to Print" below

 Contact a local UMC Church, other denominational church or a local support agency to seek possible financial support with the Campership need.
 If you are not a member of a local church, request assistance.
 We’ll help you locate one.